Skip to content

 What to realistically expect if you start

-If you have type 2 diabetes and CKD and your doctor prescribes semaglutide, here's what the first few months typically look like:
+If you have type 2 diabetes and CKD and your doctor prescribes semaglutide, here's what the first few months usually look like.

 Tracking your kidney numbers while on GLP-1